rapidez/sentry/README.md

 ## Testing

-Errors thrown directly from the browser console don't get caught by sentry, so you can test whether or not the frontend error reporting works by sending a test error in the browser console with:
+Errors thrown directly from the browser console don't get caught by Sentry, so you can test whether or not the frontend error reporting works by sending a test error in the browser console with:

 ```js
 document.dispatchEvent(new Event('sentry-test-error'))